TungstenRPA/Docker/README.md

 ### Download Kofax RPA from DockerHub and start it
 1. Type  **docker compose -p kofaxrpa up**
 *-p sets the project name.
 Since Docker 2.5 a project name **must** be lowercase.*
-*This will download PostgreSQL databsae, KofaxRPA Management Console and Kofax RPA Roboserver from [Docker Hub](https://hub.docker.com/u/kofax) and then start all three running.*
+*This will download PostgreSQL database, KofaxRPA Management Console and Kofax RPA Roboserver from [Docker Hub](https://hub.docker.com/u/kofax) and then start all three running.*
 8. Wait until Roboserver has started. *You will see further error messages from Management Console about a missing license.
 We will add that later.*
 ![image](https://user-images.githubusercontent.com/47416964/167142680-fe3b0bb5-3010-49d8-97d0-a7d99e0360fa.png)
 ### Configure Management Console